-RFC 4252 The Centre Chell Authoritication Drotocol, The TOE does not execut the "reserve RFC 4252 The Secure Shell Authentication Protocol: The TOE does not accept the "none" (SSH) Authentication authentication method.
-The TOE implements a timeout period Protocol of 30seconds for authentication of the SSHv2 protocol and provides a limit of three failed authentication attempts before sending a disconnect to the client.
+RFC Summary TOE implementation of Security RFC 4252 The Secure Shell (SSH) Authentication Protocol Authentication Protocol: The TOE does not accept the "none" authentication method.
+The TOE implements a timeout period of 30seconds for authentication of the SSHv2 protocol and provides a limit of three failed authentication attempts before sending a disconnect to the client.
 Authentication Requests: The TOE does not accept authentication if the requested service does not exist.
 The TOE does not allow authentication requests for a non-existent username to succeed - it sends back a disconnect message as it would for failed authentications and hence does not allow enumeration of valid usernames.
 The TOE denies "none" authentication method and replies with a list of permitted authentication methods.
 Public Key Authentication Method: The TOE supports public key authentication for SSHv2 session authentication.
 Authentication succeeds if the correct private key is used.
 The TOE does not require multiple authentications (public key and password) for users.
 Password Authentication Method: The TOE supports password authentication.
-Expired passwords are not supported and cannot be used for authentication.
-Host-Based Authentication: The TOE does not support the configuration of host-based authentication methods.
-RFC 4253 The Secure Shell Encryption: The TOE offers the following for encryption of SSH (SSH) Transport sessions: aes128-cbc and aes256-cbc, aes128-ctr, aes256-ctr.
-Layer Protocol The TOE permits negotiation of encryption algorithms in each direction.
+Expired passwords are not supported and cannot be used for authentication: The TOE does not support the RFC 4253 The Secure Shell (SSH) Transport Layer Protocol configuration of host-based authentication methods.
+Encryption: The TOE offers the following for encryption of SSH sessions: aes128-cbc and aes256-cbc, aes128-ctr, aes256-ctr.
+The TOE permits negotiation of encryption algorithms in each direction.
 The TOE does not allow the "none" algorithm for encryption.
 Maximum Packet length: Packets greater than 256Kbytes in an SSH transport connection are dropped and the connection is terminated by Junos OS.
 Data Integrity: The TOE permits negotiation of HMAC-SHA1 in each direction for SSH transport.
 Key Exchange: The TOE supports diffie-hellman-group14-sha1.
 Key Re-Exchange: The TOE performs a re-exchange when SSH_MSG_KEXINIT is received.